MIV-XJTU/DKT/README.md

 continuum == 1.2.3 \

 ## Accuracy
 We provide the accuracy of every phase in different settings in the following table.
 You can also get them in the logs.
-(We run the official code again, it may be slightly different from the paper). \
+(We run the official code again,it may be slightly different from the paper). \
 | CIFAR 20—20   |      1      |       2      |      3     |  4      | 5      |AVG      |
 |:-------------------------------:|:-----------------------:|:-----------------------:|:-----------------------:|:-----------------------:|:-----------------------:|:-----------------------:|
 |   %  | 88.3 | 80.2 | 76.92 | 71.95 | 67.17 | 76.91|